ConsenSysMesh/live-libs/README.md

 ## TODO

 * Override `import` so that we don't have to use the `// live-libs: ` approach
-* Improve multiple environment support, especially: how to test against these libraries.
+* Improve multiple environment support, especially: how to test against these libraries using ethereumjs/testrpc.
+* Extract environment migrator into its own repo /via @tcoulter

 ## Author